Halloween Events 2021

 Grab your broomsticks for a ghoulishly great day out at our Halloween events taking place across the country.

-Kids and families can head to our historic places this Halloween half term with spooky storytelling, creepy crafts and trick or treat themed trails at our castles, abbeys and houses.
+Kids and families can head to our historic places this Halloween half term with spooky storytelling and trick or treat themed trails at our castles, abbeys and houses.

 Come nightfall, for those who are brave enough - dare to explore some of the country's eeriest castles and discover the darker side of history.

 Spooky Half Term Events for Families